 If you’re in the festive mood, and you want to take advantage of that precious pumpkin pulp, there are tons of amazing Paleo recipes out there right now.
 There are always our famous Paleo Pumpkin Muffins, or our new Egg-Free, Grain-Free, Pumpkin, Zucchini Muffins.

-Whatever you choose to cook for yourself, and however you opt to handle the trick-or-treating situation, I hope this Halloween is truly a fun one for you and your family!
+Whatever you choose to cook for yourself, and however you opt to handle the trick-or-treating situation, Halloween can still be a fun and exciting experience for your family, Paleo or not!